wandb/wandb/docs/dev/wandb-service-user.md

     main()
 ```

-If you are using threding instead of processes, you should pass the strting method to `wandb.init`:
+If you are using threding instead of multi-processing, you should pass `thread` as the strting method to `wandb.init`:

 ```python
 from threading import Thread